kyma-project/kyma/docs/service-brokers/docs/040-cr-event-activation.md

 type: Custom Resource
 ---

-The `eventactivations.applicationconnector.kyma-project.io` Custom Resource Definition (CRD) is a detailed description of the kind of data and the format used to create an Event Bus Subscription and to get an Event schema.
+The `eventactivations.applicationconnector.kyma-project.io` CustomResourceDefinition (CRD) is a detailed description of the kind of data and the format used to create an Event Bus Subscription and to get an Event schema.
 To get the up-to-date CRD and show the output in the `yaml` format, run this command:

 ```
 kubectl get crd eventactivations.applicationconnector.kyma-project.io -o yaml